Metadrop/behat-contexts/README.md

 #### Steps

-   - Then current url should have the ":param" param with ":value" value Check an url has a specific value in a query parameter.
+- Then current url should have the ":param" param with ":value" value

+  Check an url has a specific value in a query parameter.

-   - Then current url should not have the ":param" param with ":value" value Check an url hasn't a specific value in a query parameter.
+- Then current url should not have the ":param" param with ":value" value

+  Check an url hasn't a specific value in a query parameter.

+#### Configuration

+No configuration needed.

 ### UIContext